The infamous X-Strike.

 - Dynasty Warriors: Gundam has kind of fake variants.
 They are called Combo Attacks but are essentially each character's own special attack with a more or less slight powerup.

-- Which in some cases an understatement.
+- Which is an understatement in some cases.
 Strike Freedom, for example, goes from using its BFG in a stationary Beam Spam attack (which is good for single units, like rival Gundams) to making a series of short, controllable dashes, hacking away with its Laser Sword, firing off all of its DRAGOON units as it goes (naturally, this is great for tearing apart packs of Mooks like tinfoil).

 - More specifically, every Class 3 Mobile Suit has two different special attacks: One it used normally, and one it used as part of a Combo Attack.
 A certain skill that switched these made some Mobile Suits into Game Breakers (Like the Turn A, whose Combo Attack was to lob a nuke).